verbb/hyper/docs/feature-tour/link-types.md

 {# Generates: http://my-site.test/josh-crawford #}
 ```

+## Variant
+Allows users to select a [Commerce Variant](https://plugins.craftcms.com/commerce) element to link to.

 :::tip
 Looking to create your own link type, or extend an existing one?
 Check out our guide on [Link Types](docs:developers/link-type) for more.